pegros/PEG_SYS/README.md

 ## Multi-Org CRM Analytics Implementation

 This package may be used in a multi-Org environment,
-* the main package must be deployed and scheduled on each Org
+* the main Apex package must be deployed and scheduled on each Org
 * data produced in each Org may then be synched to a single **CRM Analytics** instance via standard **connectors** or **external connectors**

-The provided datasets and recipes may however be slightly adapted.
+The provided datasets and recipes however need to be slightly adapted.
 In the following example (leveraging legacy `dataflow` instead of `recipe`)
 * the custom object records are ingested via `sfdcDigest` (local Org) or `digest` (remote Org) nodes
 * `Org name` field is added and `record ID` field updated (to include Org Name) via `compute` nodes